 For everyone else, here’s a deleted scene from The Creators, featuring our favorite man Ongama “Ongx” Mona:

 P.S.
 One last word on Die Antwoord.
-They’re lyrics now fit in well with the other filth in the global top 40, but maybe they’re doing it on purpose.
-Hopefully their master plan involves infiltrating mainstream media in order to bring billions of rands back home and start schools all over South Africa.
+They’re lyrics now fit in well with the global top 40, but hopefully their master plan involves infiltrating mainstream media in order to bring billions of rands back home and start schools all over South Africa.
 Let’s hope.
-But in the meantime, check out Waddy Jones’ much more lyrically substantial, aurally stimulating and less financially successful former project, The Constructus Corporation (which he made along with Marcus Wormstorm of Sweat.X long before The Creators was a glint in our eye).
+In the meantime, check out Waddy Jones’ much more lyrically substantial, aurally stimulating and less financially successful former project, The Constructus Corporation (which he made along with Marcus Wormstorm of Sweat.X long before The Creators was a glint in our eye).
 Read the lyrics below if there’s any mystery why they’re not big on Gaga.

 I don’t know if you noticed, but your planet is uh, sorta like, pretty fucked up.